 The Osher Lifelong Learning Institute at UNC Asheville (formerly the North Carolina Center for Creative Retirement) is an award-winning, internationally-acclaimed learning community dedicated to promoting lifelong learning, leadership, community service, and research.
 We opened our doors in 1988 as a department of the University of North Carolina at Asheville.
 Our goal is to enable our members to thrive in life’s second half.

 OLLI at UNC Asheville (OLLI) embraces a comprehensive array of programs in the arts and humanities, the natural world, civic engagement, wellness, life transition and retirement relocation planning.

 How do we operate?

-OLLI is housed in our own building, the Reuter Center, on the UNC Asheville campus.
+OLLI is housed in a building dedicated to our use, the Reuter Center, on the UNC Asheville campus.
 Members and staff collaborate to create all programs.
 More than two-thirds of our budget is derived from endowment income, member contributions and fees, with the rest from state funding.
-Approximately 450 members volunteer each year to do everything from teach, serve on committees, run research projects, and mentor undergraduates.
+Approximately 350 members volunteer each year to do everything from teach, serve on committees, run research projects, and mentor undergraduates.

 OLLI membership is open to anyone who wishes to experience the wide range of courses and activities we offer.
 Most of our members are over 55, but we encourage attendance by any adult who wishes to be part of our community of learners.
 Many of our participants have relocated to the area, but we encourage those who have lived and worked in Western North Carolina throughout their lives to seek a creative retirement at OLLI.
 We benefit from a diversity of life experiences and points of view and value the opportunity to learn from one another both inside and outside our classes.